Postgraduate research (PhD)

 Every year between 35-45 students are accepted for the PhD programme in our department from around 300 applicants.

 Funding your PhD study

 We offer a wide variety of financial support to PhD students, including funding from research councils, research projects, industry, and teaching scholarships.
 More than 60% of our PhD students receive funding from either Imperial College scholarships, or Department of Electrical and Electronic Engineering / EPSRC awards.

 All PhD students must hold both a Bachelors and a Master's degree.

 If you are studying overseas the Department's minimum entry requirement is the equivalent of a UK 2.1 in both Bachelor's and Master's degrees.
-All applicants must have or be studying for Master's degree.
+All applicants must have, or be studying for, a Master's degree.

-The guidance on international qualifications provides information on Imperial College's minimum entry requirements and on what grade is considered to be equivalent to an Upper Second class (2.1) UK degree.
+The guidance on international qualifications provides information on Imperial College's minimum entry requirements and grade equivalents.

 You will need to meet the College's Higher English language requirement.